steunix/passweaver-api/docs/index.md

  - API key: authenticate only via an existing API key
  - Google OAuth2 token validation: see below

+### LDAP user provisioning

+You can decide to automatically create users when they authenticate with LDAP server, without the need of being pre-created in PassWeaver.
+See configuration below to fine tune this process.

+Any auto-provisioned user will be part of `Everyone` default group.

 ### Google OAuth2 token validation

 You can integrate your frontend with Google OAuth2 (PassWeaver GUI supports is), and once you obtain a valid token PassWeaver API can validate it and obtain the informations to log you in: